Good Medicine - Medical School II - Cover

 "Do you know how many people receive the Eucharist on Sunday?"

-“I’d guess about sixty to seventy, out of our usual attendance of about a hundred.”
+"I'd guess about sixty to seventy out of our usual attendance of about a hundred."

-Which was about half of the actual members of at Saint Michael, and from what I’d heard and observed, par for the course.
-A number of the ‘missing’ were college students, but others were those who attended irregularly.
-‘Membership’ was, as Father Herman had once explained, anyone who was baptized and received Eucharist once a year.
-One ‘married-in’ spouse had never been baptized, so despite being a regular attendee, he wasn’t a member.
+Which was about half of the actual members of Saint Michael, and from what I'd heard and observed, par for the course.
+A number of the 'missing' were college students, but others were those who attended irregularly.
+'Membership' was, as Father Herman had once explained, anyone who was baptized and received the Eucharist once a year.
+One 'married-in' spouse had never been baptized, so despite being a regular attendee, he wasn't a member.

-“It’s about twice that at the cathedral, if I understand correctly.”
+"It's about twice that at the Cathedral, if I understand correctly."

 "About that, though somewhat higher on Feast days," I replied.
 "At least that's my belief from the times I've served here."